csuermann/node-red-contrib-virtual-smart-home/readme.md

 - rate the 'virtual smart home' skill on the Alexa skill store
 - rate the 'virtual smart home' [Node-RED package](https://flows.nodered.org/node/node-red-contrib-virtual-smart-home)
 - mention this package in your next blog post / podcast / YouTube
-- say thank you by [buying me a coffee](https://paypal.me/cornelius/5).

 **THANK YOU!**

 ## Changelog

 New versions of VSH are frequently released and it is generally recommended to always run the latest version.
 The Changelog is published in the [Releases](https://github.com/csuermann/node-red-contrib-virtual-smart-home/releases) section on GitHub.

-### Version 3.x.x - BREAKING CHANGE

-With the release of version 3.0.0 all earlier versions will be deprecated and might no longer work as expected.
-Please update to the latest version of VSH!
-The new version of VSH also requires Node-RED >= 2.0.0!
-But please do yourself a favour and upgrade to Node-RED v3 while you're at it!

-### What's new in version 3?

-Version 3 introduces a "Pro" plan which includes up to 200 virtual devices and the option of configuring devices as "retrievable" so that their device state can be retrieved by Alexa / the Alexa app.

-You can upgrade to the "Pro" plan from the _Connection_ dialog.

-The "Free" plan will be limited to 7 virtual devices.

 ## FAQ